 - loss of consciousness

-Many of the causes of sticky skin are not life threatening and are treatable.
+Many of the causes of sticky skin aren’t life-threatening and are treatable.
 Many infections run their course or can be cleared up with treatment, especially when caught early.
-Panic attack disorders can be treated with counseling and medication.
-Conditions like hypotension, hypoglycemia, hyperthyroidism, and menopause can be managed and symptoms reduced by lifestyle changes or medication.
+Panic attack disorders can be treated with professional counseling and doctor-prescribed medication.

-When clammy skin is the result of a life-threatening incident, the outlook depends on reaction time and when emergency medical professionals can start treatment.
+When clammy skin is the result of a life-threatening condition, the outlook depends on reaction time and when emergency medical professionals can start treatment.